akshaysuresh1/HPC_pulsar/README.md

 1. ```batch_HPC```: Batch scripts for non-interactive execution via Slurm.
 2. ```cmd_files```: Command line calls invoked by batch scripts for non-interactive program run.
 3. ```config```: Configuration script of inputs to different modules.
-4. ```exec```: Executable scripts that perform the computation.
+4. ```executables```: Executable scripts that perform the computation.
 NOTE: Do not tamper with these scripts.

 ## Installation
 1. Clone this repository to your local machine.